QubesOS/qubes-builder/doc/Configuration.md

 track remote repository configured via "git remote".
 Mainly useful via cmdline: make prepare-merge GIT_REMOTE="joanna"

+### GIT_CLONE_FAST
+> Default: no value

+Set to `1` for getting repositories faster with the use of git option `--depth=1` when cloning/fetching.
+Removing the option and redoing a `make get-sources` allows to get a full clone of the repositories.

 ### CHECK_BRANCH
 > Default: no value (disabled)